Blobfolio/blob-common/docs/MB.md

 #### Returns

-Returns the padded string.
+Returns the padded string by value or `TRUE`/`FALSE` by reference.
 If the desired width is less than the string or negative, the string will be returned as-was.
 If the pad string doesn't divide evenly into the pad width, it may be truncated.

 #### Example